 A one-semester survey of accounting principles and practices designed for those students which includes an introduction to industrial cost systems designed for those non-CBE students planning to take only one accounting course.
 Other students should take the Acct 151-152 sequence.

 ACCT 151 Introduction to Financial Accounting 3 Credits

 The organization, measurement and interpretation of economic information.
 Introduction to accounting theory, concepts and principles, the accounting cycle, information processing, and financial statements.
 Exposure to controversial issues concerning income determination and valuation.
-Must have sophomore standing and successful completion of Excel competency exam.
+Must have sophomore standing.

 ACCT 152 Introduction to Managerial Accounting 3 Credits

 An introduction to internal accounting information for all levels of management.
 Topics include cost flow in a manufacturing operation; planning, evaluating and controlling through budgeting and standard costing; and decision-making using cost-volume-profit analysis, direct costing, and relevant costs.

 ACCT 307 Fundamentals of Federal Income Taxation 3 Credits

 An introductory study of the principles and concepts of federal income taxation of individuals, corporations, partnerships, and fiduciaries; and federal gift and estate taxes.
 Determination of tax liabilities and opportunities for planning are emphasized.
 Problem-solving using the source materials of tax law and tax research are important components of the course.

 Prerequisites: ACCT 151